View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 Most of We All Float is in tall forest of mature oak, maple, and aspen.

-You can use We All Float as a climbing route, taking Home Run from parking, then We All Flat, then What Goes Up to upper Home Run.
+You can use We All Float as a climbing route, taking Home Run from parking, then We All Float, then What Goes Up to upper Home Run.
 (This bypasses a steeper climb on Home Run.)

 Most riders will ride We All Float in the west-to-east direction when they've finished their DH laps and are headed for Home Run to ride back to parking.